otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

 <img width="1000" alt="Screenshot 2023-06-14 at 21 04 35" src="https://github.com/otammato/Prometheus_Grafana_Monitoring_a_NodeJS_app/assets/104728608/438a0b64-f451-4dbd-ac7a-dc4b22478064">

 ## Create the network.
-Later we will place containers in the same network to enable communicating to each other
+Later we will place containers in the same network to enable them to communicate to each other

 ```docker network create my-network```